mspass-team/mspass/docs/source/user_manual/database_concepts.rst

     distinctions are a bit subtle and better left to the more detailed discussion below.
-*   *Source related Metadata.*   Any event driven processing needs information about seismic sources that are aassociated with the signals to be analyzed.
+*   *Source related Metadata.*   Any event driven processing needs information about seismic sources that are associated with the signals to be analyzed.
 That data is stored in this collection.

 A common feature of all "normalized" collection data is that they define a